amitxv/PC-Tuning/docs/pre-install.md

 ## Configure Partitions

-Configure a [dual-boot](https://en.wikipedia.org/wiki/Multi-booting) to separate work/bloatware and gaming environments.
-This way you will not be forced to install bloatware on your gaming partition (such as mouse software as previously mentioned) and full functionality of the operating system will be guaranteed for when you need it.
+Configure a [dual-boot](https://en.wikipedia.org/wiki/Multi-booting) to separate environments for work/bloatware and your real-time application.
+This way you will not be forced to install bloatware on the same partition where you will be using your real-time application (such as mouse software as previously mentioned) and full functionality of the operating system will be guaranteed for when you need it.
 You can do this by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) in disk management which will create unallocated space for the new operating system to be installed to.
 This will be completely independent of the current operating system.

 ## What Version of Windows Should You Use?